NeatU CSS Framework

 The following examples illustrates how each prefix works for a heading.

-<h1 class="tch tclh-ruby no-mar">Prepare for Trouble, Make it Double</h1>
+<h1 class="tch tclh-green no-mar">Prepare for Trouble, Make it Double</h1>

-<h1 class="tch tch-ruby no-mar">My Adulting Skills: Questionable at Best</h1>
+<h1 class="tch tch-red no-mar">My Adulting Skills: Questionable at Best</h1>

 Prepare for Trouble, Make it Double